Los Angeles police: 4 high school students overdose, 1 dead - WTOP News

-LOS ANGELES (AP) — A teenage girl died of an apparent overdose at a Los Angeles high school and police on Wednesday were investigating three other possible overdoses of teens in the area where officials warned that dealers are selling counterfeit pills laced with deadly fentanyl.
+LOS ANGELES (AP) — A teenage girl died of an apparent overdose at a Los Angeles high school and police on Wednesday were investigating at least three other possible overdoses of teens in the area where officials warned that dealers are selling counterfeit pills laced with deadly fentanyl at a neighborhood park.

-Officers were called to Bernstein High School in Hollywood Tuesday night after a man said his 15-year-old stepdaughter had overdosed on campus, LA police said.
+Officers were called to Bernstein High School in Hollywood Tuesday night after a man said his 15-year-old stepdaughter had overdosed on campus, Los Angeles police said.

 The girl and her 15-year-old friend had not come home from school in the afternoon and the man began driving around town looking for the pair.
 He found his stepdaughter around 8 p.m. in a courtyard at the high school, said police Lt.
 John Radke.

-“She was very ill.
-She had been the victim of an overdose,” Radke told FOX 11 News.
-“She was able to communicate with him and was able to let him know that her friend was in the women’s restroom.”
+She had suffered an overdose but managed to tell her stepfather that her friend was in a girls’ restroom on campus, Radke said.

-The man and a school employee found the other girl unresponsive in a restroom.
-They administered aid until paramedics arrived and pronounced her dead, police said.
+The man and a school employee found the other girl unresponsive in the restroom at the school where students and parents had gathered for evening athletic events.
+The man administered aid until paramedics arrived and pronounced her dead, police said.

-The man’s stepdaughter was hospitalized in stable condition, according to a police statement.
+His stepdaughter was hospitalized in stable condition and was expected to recover, police and school district officials said.

-Earlier in the day, the Los Angeles Fire Department responded to separate calls reporting possible overdoses of two teens in the area of Lexington Park, less than a half-mile (0.8 kilometer) from Bernstein High and a cluster of other schools, according to police.
+Earlier in the day, the Los Angeles Fire Department responded to separate calls reporting possible overdoses of two teens in the area of Lexington Park, a few blocks from Bernstein High and a cluster of other schools, according to police.

-“It is believed that the overdose victims are students of Bernstein and local high schools,” the police statement said.
+“It is believed that the overdose victims are students of Bernstein and local high schools,” a police statement said.

+One of the victims was a 17-year-old student at nearby Hollywood High School, said Los Angeles Unified School District Superintendent Alberto Carvalho.

+Including the latest victims, there have been a total of six cases of drug-related incidents including overdoses stemming from illicit narcotics purchased at Lexington Park in recent weeks, Carvalho said.

+“It is a park well known for allowing individuals to sell drugs to provide drugs to some of our students,” the superintendent told reporters Wednesday.

+Los Angeles City Councilmember Mitch O’Farrell, who represents the area, ordered the park closed on Wednesday, Carvalho said.

-Investigators believe all the victims purchased what they thought were pills of Percocet, a prescription painkiller, at the park.
+Investigators believe some of the victims purchased what they thought were pills of Percocet, a prescription painkiller, at the park in a residential area of East Hollywood near the U.S. 101 freeway.
 Police were investigating whether the pills were laced with fentanyl, which officials said is a common practice.

 “We need to get the word out that this stuff is poison,” Radke said.
 “It’s dangerous and it’s going to kill more people out here on the streets.”

-Grief counselors were on hand Wednesday at Bernstein High, the Los Angeles Unified School District said in a statement.
+Grief and crisis counselors were on hand Wednesday at Bernstein High, LA Unified said in a statement.

 “As we work together with LAPD to uncover details of this tragic situation, our thoughts and prayers go out to the families and friends of both students.
 We also thank everyone for their understanding and support today and we will share more information as it becomes available,” the district statement said.